 Comment: At every election, the results show the proportion party switchers among voters participating in that and the immediately preceding election.
-Results for the years 1960-1973 are based entirely on recall data.
-The results for the years 1976-2014 are based in part on data from panel studies.
+Results for the years 1960-1968 and 1973 are based entirely on recall data while results for 1970 and for the years 1976-2006 are based in part on data from panel studies.